Durev/welcome/ex02/scaling.md

 ### Advantages

-- Scalability
-  Easy to scale up vertically or horizontally.
+- Scalability: Easy to scale up any service vertically or horizontally.

-- Clean decoupling
+- Clean decoupling between services.